williamthazard/schicksalslied/README.md

 <b>A Note on Clock Divs</b>

 You'll notice that, in addition to the sections mentioned above, there is also a parameters menu section titled "Clock Divs."<br>
-This allows you to choose the pace at which a given voice (engine, softcut, or crow) picks its notes from your line.<br>
+This allows you to choose the pace at which a given voice (engine, softcut, or crow) picks its notes from your line.
 For example, a bass player might not play notes as frequently as a saxophone player.
 Or they might play more!
 It's up to you.